Name Bookseller

 Emanuel Matthews An account of the life and death of Mrs. Elizabeth Bury, who died, May the 11th 1720.
 Aged 76.
 Chiefly collected out of her own diary.
 Together with her funeral sermon, preach'd at Bristol, May 22.
 1720.
 By the Reverend Mr. William Tong, and her elegy, by the Reverend Mr. J. Watts.
 The Third Edition, Corrected.

-Rogers and Fowle Friendship in death; in twenty letters from the dead to the living.
+Gamaliel Rogers and Daniel Fowle Friendship in death; in twenty letters from the dead to the living.
 To which is added, Thoughts on death translated from the Moral essays of Messieurs de Port-Royal.
 By Mrs. Elizabeth Rowe.

 Benjamin Dod [Dodd] Friendship in death: in twenty letters from the dead to the living.
 To which are added, letters moral and entertaining, in prose and verse.
 In three parts.
 By Mrs. Elizabeth Rowe.